Topological Wannier excitons in bismuth chalcogenide nanosheets I: Single-particle properties: Abstract

 \section{Abstract}

-We analyze the topology and dispersion of bulk Wannier excitons in nanosheets of topological insulators in the family of bismuth chalcogenides.
-Our main finding is that excitons inherit the topology of the electronic bands, quantified by the skyrmion winding numbers of the constituent electron and hole pseudospins as a function of the total exciton momentum.
-Every $s$-wave exciton state consists of a quartet with a degenerate and quadratically dispersing non-chiral doublet, and a chiral doublet with one linearly dispersing mode as in transition metal dichalcogenides.
+We analyze the topology, dispersion, and optical selection rules of bulk Wannier excitons in nanosheets of Bi\textsubscript{2}Se\textsubscript{3}, a topological insulator in the family of the bismuth chalcogenides.
+Our main finding is that excitons also inherit the topology of the electronic bands, quantified by the skyrmion winding numbers of the constituent electron and hole pseudospins as a function of the total exciton momentum.
+The excitonic bands are found to be strongly indirect due to the band inversion of the underlying single-particle model.
+At zero total momentum, we predict that the $s$-wave and $d$-wave states of two exciton families are selectively bright under left- or right-circularly polarized light.
+We furthermore show that every $s$-wave exciton state consists of a quartet with a degenerate and quadratically dispersing nonchiral doublet, and a chiral doublet with one linearly dispersing mode as in transition metal dichalcogenides.
+Finally, we demonstrate the existence of topological edge states of chiral excitons arising from the bulk-boundary correspondence.